dlaurie/lua-apl/README.md

 Quick start
 -----------

 We'll do this as a transcript of an interactive session at a terminal running `bash`.
-It's probably not the same as what the current version would give.

-Lua⋆APL provides interactive help.
-For most of the functions, that is the only documentation available.
-You get started with `help()` and `help(apl)`.
-This is the only name that Lua⋆APL puts into the global namespace by default.

-For the same reason, it is recommended that you put the Lua⋆APL functions in the global namespace (this is done below) but that is not the default.

-    …/apl$ lua-utf8     # That's my UTF-8 enabled rebuild of Lua

-       apl = require"apl"  -- load the Lua⋆APL module
+The resulting experience has quite a realistic APL-like look and feel.

+The first few lines show how to use APL as a desk calculator.

+The next few lines show how to define Lua functions in APL.

+The last few lines show how to get interactive help.

+    …/apl$ apl     # The APL-enabled Lua interpreter Lua 5.2.2  Copyright (C) 1994-2013 Lua.org, PUC-Rio Lua⋆APL 0.1
     The following forward declarations were not completed
     Contents: MatrixDivide MatrixInverse
     WARNING: Not all functions that should respect shape do so yet.

-       help(apl) -- help(tbl) lists all the keys of the table
-    Contents: / \ _V backslash comma dot equal greater less lua plus query shriek slash × ÷ ← ↑ ↓ ∇ ∊ − ∘ ∣ ∧ ∨ ∼ ≠ ≤
-        ≥ ⊖ ⊤ ⊥ ⋆ ⌈ ⌊ ⌷ ⌽ ⌿ ⍀ ⍉ ⍋ ⍎ ⍒ ⍕ ⍟ ⍪ ⍱ ⍲ ⍳ ⍴ ○

-       apl()  -- loads all of the above into the global namespace

-       help"⍳" -- this is the preferred way to get help
-    1. IndexGenerator: ⍳⍵ → {1,2,...,⍵}
-    2. ⍺⍳⍵ → position of first occurrence of ⍺ in ⍵

-       help"∇" -- but it is not always available
-    No help available, try help(∇).

-       help(∇) -- in which case this alternative should work
-    Define: return APL expression compiled as a Lua function
+       -- That's why it's still only 0.1

-       n=10 -- names in the global Lua namespace are visible to APL code
+       n=10    -- this is straight Lua

-       print(⍎"(n,n)⍴(n+1)↑1") -- this is how to run a piece of APL code 1 0 0 0 0 0 0 0 0 0
+       (n,n)⍴(n+1)↑1  -- this is APL code to be evaluated immediately 1 0 0 0 0 0 0 0 0 0
     0 1 0 0 0 0 0 0 0 0
     0 0 1 0 0 0 0 0 0 0